Ed Chen

 Navigating Stakeholder Disagreement

-• Engineering Constraints: Design system required Canvas API animations.
-Engineering cited performance concerns.
-Conducted joint profiling, redesigned using requestAnimationFrame batching.
-Engineering validated and became advocates.
+• Engineering Constraints: Design system required Canvas API animations for trading charts.
+Engineering cited performance concerns for low-end devices.
+Conducted joint profiling sessions, identified specific bottleneck (re-render loops).
+Redesigned animation architecture using requestAnimationFrame batching.
+Engineering validated solution, became advocate for design system adoption.

-• Executive Misalignment: C-suite pushed for "Robinhood-style minimalism" in B2B terminal.
-Traders rejected it (verbatim: "I need density, not whitespace").
-Presented side-by-side usability data.
-CEO approved information-dense design after watching session recordings.
+• Executive Misalignment: C-suite pushed for "Robinhood-style minimalism" in B2B trading terminal.
+Professional traders in user research explicitly rejected simplified UI (verbatim: "I need density, not whitespace").
+Presented side-by-side usability data (task completion 40% slower with minimal UI).
+CEO initially defended vision.
+After sharing full session recordings showing trader frustration, CEO approved information-dense design with "clean chaos" visual language.

-• Reality Check: These conflicts took weeks to resolve.
-Success required building trust through repeated collaboration, not winning with a single data point.
+• Reality Check: These conflicts took weeks to resolve, not one meeting.
+Success required building trust through repeated collaboration, not "winning" with a single data point.

 RESEARCH PROCESS